 The Maldives is one of the world’s best liveaboard diving destinations and promises some truly unparalleled itineraries.
-Learn more about classic voyages with our expert overview of liveaboard itineraries in the Maldives.
+Learn more about the archipelago’s classic voyages with this in-depth overview of liveaboard diving vacations in the Maldives, based on the unparalleled knowledge of our experienced dive travel experts.

 The Maldives is renowned for being one of the world's top destinations for liveaboards.
 Perhaps the most obvious reason to choose a liveaboard is a simple case of logistics, as the Maldives is made up of hundreds of islands spread across dozens of atolls.
 This spectacular landscape is what makes the Maldives so tempting to divers, but it means that travel within the country is a little tricky at times, often requiring multiple boat trips or plane journeys.